 Once the oil has heated and is shimmering, add the Tuna Steaks.
 Cook for a couple of minutes on each side for rare, or 3-5 minutes on each side for medium to well done.
 Take away from the pan and serve right away.

 You can also make this blackened tuna steak on your Blackstone griddle.
 To make blackened tuna using a griddle, simply use the same rub technique explained earlier and add 1 Tablespoon of sesame oil to the griddle and cook 5-6 oz tuna steak for 1 – 1.5 minutes on each side, or until it’s blackened nicely.

-Once the blackened tuna steak is done, place it on the cutting board and slice it into 1/4 inch pieces and serve with Cajun Remoulade, or with whatever you prefer.
+Once the blackened tuna steak is done, place it on the cutting board, slice it into 1/4 inch pieces, and serve with Cajun Remoulade or with whatever you prefer.